 Current times are challenging and not exactly predictable as a whole.
-However, predictions may just be predictions, they are based on some merit in holding some truth and probability.
 For this particular sector, it is all about how developers and general contractors responded to not only the economic changes but what seniors desire as well.
-By considering every aspect and cultivating solutions to accommodate both, it is what has allowed senior living facilities to remain strong in the long run.
+Senior living facilities have remained strong in the long run by considering every aspect and cultivating solutions to accommodate their residents.
 Pandemic or not, the evolution of senior housing and the increased demand from the Boomer generation for technology have all shaped senior living to what it has become today and will continue to do so well into the future.

 When we started FaverGray, we had the vision to build better than ever before.
 Since day one, we have been committed to serving our clients and building a legacy as the leading general contractor in our core markets.

 We are proud to say that 90% of our volume is with repeat clients.
 That only goes to show that we develop and maintain strong relationships with our various architect teams, engineers, and subcontractors across the board.

 Since 2005, FaverGray has completed more than 100 projects on time and within budget, across 15 states for multi-family, student housing, and senior living communities.

 FaverGray’s mission is to deliver success by offering creative solutions, providing a fully integrated team from concept to completion, and exceeding client expectations.